 2.4The Chief Executive Officer and the Chief Finance Officer are ex-officio members of the Board.

-2.5An induction programme is established for new directors, and inexperienced directors are developed through a mentorship programme.
+2.5A formal induction programme is established for new directors and inexperienced directors are developed through a mentorship programme.
 Continuing professional development programmes are made available which ensure that directors can receive regular briefings on changes in risks, laws and the environment.

 2.6Unless varied by these terms of reference, the appointment of directors will be governed by the Memorandum of Incorporation of the Company and the requirements of the JSE.